marcominerva/KeyedServicesIssue/README.md

 This repo contains some examples that showcase all the different scenarios.
 Every endpoint comes with a description of the particular behavior it refers to.

+The issue has been solved in .NET 8.0.11.

 ![image](https://github.com/marcominerva/KeyedServicesIssue/assets/3522534/452daf1e-ac28-4a8d-8fd9-1d688bbd4da5)